Using Picture Books With Older Children

 - What is the character thinking?
 How do you know?

 - What is the character’s goal/mission?
 How will they achieve their goal?

 - Why did the character make this choice?
 Could they have made a better choice?

 - What is the character going to do next?
 How will their actions affect the story?

-These books will also appeal to children who are newly fluent readers who want to read a book with pictures but want a rich reading experience.
-Many of these books are written by authors whose other picture books are suitable for older children.
+These books introduce more complex themes and are wonderful discussion starters.
+They will appeal to children who are newly fluent readers who want a rich reading experience.
+Many recommendations are by authors whose other picture books are also suitable for older students.